 The Bachelor of Education - Indigenous is a five-year concurrent degree program designed for Indigenous learners who are aiming to be Ontario-qualified educators (see program notes below for details).
-The program prepares students to teach in urban, rural, First Nation Métis Inuit (FNMI), Public, and Catholic educational settings and supports them in developing a deep understanding of Indigenous cultures, knowledges, and languages.
+The program prepares students to teach in urban; rural; First Nations, Métis, Inuit (FNMI) communities; Public, and Catholic educational settings and supports them in developing a deep understanding of Indigenous cultures, knowledges, and languages.
 An emphasis on Indigenous ways of knowing and learning is central throughout the five years of the program, which includes a series of core courses that build these understandings while considering how they apply to educational contexts such as schooling, learning from the land, learning from Elders, and related experiences.
-The program also equips students with essential content knowledge and skills related to disciplines/subjects in Ontario schools at the Primary/ Junior and Intermediate/Senior levels, particularly in the two final professional years of the program.
+The program also equips students with essential content knowledge and skills related to disciplines/subjects in Ontario schools at the Primary/Junior and Intermediate/Senior levels, particularly in the two final professional years of the program.
 Successful graduates will receive a Bachelor of Education degree and may also qualify for a General Bachelor of Arts or Bachelor of Science degree.

 Applicants to the Bachelor of Education - Indigenous program must meet secondary school admission requirements (see Admissions, p.
-280), self-identify as having Indigenous ancestry (First Nations, Métis, or Inuit) using the Equity Admission Form, and submit an Applicant Vision Statement.
+280), and self-identify as having Indigenous ancestry (First Nations, Métis, or Inuit) using the Equity Admission Form.